Inflect logo

 FactorRating / DataNotes

-Sales Tax25% VAT – as of September 2025Standard Norwegian Value Added Tax applies to equipment and services.
+Sales Tax25% VAT – as of September 2025Standard national value-added tax rate applies to services.

 Network & Connectivity Ecosystem